 Private Lightroom Classic Workshops by Appointment - half-day and full-day sessions

-Online on demand during COVID-19 | Same days, hours, and sessions
+Online on demand | Same days, hours, and sessions

 limited to 4 participants for maximum personal attention and learning

-Click here for the
+Click here for some of the

 students' galleries

 Anyone who has been around photography for any length of time knows that composing carefully, picking the camera settings that are appropriate for your vision at the time, and clicking the shutter are only the first steps in bringing your image to light.
 Edward Weston, W. Eugene Smith, Richard Avedon, Elliott Erwitt, Walker Evans, Edward Steichen, and so many others spent hours in the darkroom.
 Ansel Adams helped photographers through his developing the zone system.
-Now, many of us use a digital darkroom, in our case, Lightroom, a program that keeps improving, and with each upgrade come new tools.
+Now, many of us use a digital darkroom, in my case, Lightroom Classic, a program that keeps improving, and with each upgrade come new tools.

-Not only is Lightroom an incredibly intuitive imaging program once you get a jump start, it is also a robust DAM tool.
+Not only is Lightroom Classic an incredibly intuitive imaging program once you get a jump start, it is also a robust DAM tool.

-From organizational techniques that will allow you to quickly and efficiently create a sensible, organized folder structure that works for you, to being able to rename and move folders and files later (always from within Lightroom), to finding your favorite photographs, to using collections and keyword lists, to the various aspects of editing and developing, we will bring you up to speed in Lightroom Classic.
+From organizational techniques that will allow you to quickly and efficiently create a sensible, organized folder structure that works for you, to being able to rename and move folders and files later (always from within Lightroom), to finding your favorite photographs, to using collections and keyword lists, to the various aspects of editing and developing, I will bring you up to speed in Lightroom Classic.

 The goal is to help you streamline your workflow so that you can spend more time photographing and less time at the computer.
 And, you will learn with hands-on experience working on your own images.
 After all, we are all individuals with different aesthetics.